rodrigoSantamaria/rodritools/README.md

 # rodritools
-Python methods for genomic sequence manipulations
+Python methods for genomic sequence manipulation.

 The package consists on several python scripts with methods ready to use.
 Methods are commented within each script, describing arguments and output.
 A minimal description of what you can find on each script can be found below